vinay1225-dot/new_pro/elastic/doc/kibana.md

 - https://log.gprd.gitlab.net
 - https://nonprod-log.gitlab.net

-Kibana for other (e.g. indexing) clusters can reached by going to Elastic Cloud web UI and clicking on the Kibana URL in the deployment's page
+Kibana for other (e.g. indexing) clusters can be reached by going to Elastic Cloud web UI and clicking on the Kibana URL in the deployment's page

 # Timezone in Kibana